cookpa/SynthSegContainer/README.md

 Pip is used to install remaining requirements that are not installed with tensorflow.

+## Dockerfile.conda-cuda

+As above, but use a cuda runtime layer.
+Possibly useful for use with the GPU in Docker, rather than Singularity.

 ## Dockerfile.conda.mkl

 Installs tensorflow-mkl, which uses MKL optimizations.
 This is 2-3x faster than